-- SP-1 Strong capacity to pay principal and interest.
-An issue determined to possess a very strong capacity to pay debt service is given a plus (+) designation. - SP-2 Satisfactory capacity to pay principal and interest, with some vulnerability to adverse financial and economic changes over the term of the notes. - SP-3 Speculative capacity to pay principal and interest. - D 'D' is assigned upon failure to pay the note when due, completion of a distressed exchange offer, or the filing of a bankruptcy petition or the taking of similar action and where default on an obligation is a virtual certainty, for example due to automatic stay provisions.
+SP-1 - Strong capacity to pay principal and interest.
+An issue determined to possess a very strong capacity to pay debt service is given a plus (+) designation.

+SP-2 - Satisfactory capacity to pay principal and interest, with some vulnerability to adverse financial and economic changes over the term of the notes.

+SP-3 - Speculative capacity to pay principal and interest.

+\mathbf{D} - ' \mathbf{D} ' is assigned upon failure to pay the note when due, completion of a distressed debt restructuring, or the filing of a bankruptcy petition or the taking of similar action and where default on an obligation is a virtual certainty, for example due to automatic stay provisions.